 - 1. Notify anyone you may encounter of the incident and encourage them to exit the building immediately. - 2.
-Evacuate to a safe area away from the danger and take protective cover.
+Evacuate to a safe area away from danger and take protective cover.
 Stay there until assistance arrives. - 3.
-Call the Police Department by dialing 911, providing each dispatcher with the following information: - a.
+Call 911 and provide each dispatcher with the following information: - a.
 Your name - b.
 Location of the incident (be as specific as possible) - c.
 Number of shooters (if known) - d.
 Identification or description of shooter(s) - e.
-Number of persons who may be involved - f.
+Number of people who may be involved - f.
 Your exact location - g.
 Injuries to anyone, if known - 4.
 Notify Athens Technical College Police at 706-355-5182. - 5.
 Individuals not immediately impacted by the situation are to take protective cover, staying away from windows and doors until notified otherwise.